Episode 14

 Another area to target is bilateral coordination.
 Bilateral coordination refers to the ability to use both sides of the body at the same time in a controlled and organized manner.

 Can the child stabilize a piece of paper with one hand while cutting it using scissors with the other hand?
-Can (s)he use both hands together to throw a ball?
-Can (s)he pull up their pants using both hands?
+Can they use both hands together to throw a ball?
+Can they pull up their pants using both hands?

 If your child has difficulty with bilateral coordination, you may see challenges with gross motor tasks such as walking, climbing and running and challenges with fine motor tasks such as dressing, eating and writing.